walnuthq/madara-docs/docs/quickstart/use_appchain.md

   * This is the default URL.
 * Class hash for the account
   * Used value: `0x5c478ee27f2112411f86f207605b2e2c58cdb647bac0df27f660ef2252359c6`
-  * This is the class hash for an OpenZeppelin account.
+  * This is a class hash for an OpenZeppelin account.
 This hash is already declared in the Appchain.
 * Account name
   * Used value: `account-for-guide`
-  * This is the name we will use in this guide for our account
+  * This is the name we will use in this guide for our account.
-* File path
-  * Used value: `$HOME/.starknet_accounts/starknet_open_zeppelin_accounts.json`
-  * Location of the account file
-* Appchain name
-  * Used value: `MADARA_DEVNET`
-  * This is the name of our Appchain.
-Accounts for this chain are created under this name in the account file.
-* Account name
-  * Used value: `account-for-guide`
-  * This is the same name as was used above.
-* Account address
-  * Used value: `0xcdef2e5fe47da355316acc78ad8872a2ff9835c52939a62fa83b4d6ee56b3a`
-  * This is the same address that was the target of bridging from the settlement layer, earlier in this guide.
-* The used private key
-  * Used value: `0x5d14e6730aed39ac7f908ea699944f74409787a567d197a540c0d3c0567832c`
-  * This is the private key corresponding to the used account address.
-* The used public key
-  * Used value: `0x4746c72bdf15c114e7b82abdacda25aaabcbb80b7480313dcb14ee5ecbde0ea`
-  * This is the public key corresponding to the used private key.

 The full command is: